Home » Articles » What is the cost per lead? How do you calculate it?

 How to calculate cost per lead

-This measure aims to provide your marketing team a monetary number to figure out how much of your budget they should spend on obtaining new leads.
+This measure aims to provide your marketing team with a monetary number to figure out how much of your budget they should spend on obtaining new leads.

 To calculate your cost per lead, divide the amount you paid on adverts by the number of leads you received due to running them.